Alinshan/College-Website/README.md

 A secure admin login system for managing lecture details by department, including adding and deleting lectures.

-🚀 Features
+# 🚀 Features

-Secure Admin Authentication
+-Secure Admin Authentication

-Department-wise Lecture Management
+-Department-wise Lecture Management

-Role-based Access Control
+-Role-based Access Control

-🛠️ Installation Guide
+# 🛠️ Installation Guide

 Prerequisites
 Ensure you have the following installed: